-- (5) If a copy of the EMS/DNR Order or MOLST form is available to EMS providers, it should be attached to the official copy of the patient care report that is retained by the EMS service.
-(NEW '17) - (6) A vinyl bracelet with insert or metal emblem (bracelet or necklace) shall be left where found on the patient.
-Bracelets or metal emblems shall not be removed without the permission of the patient or the patient's authorized decision maker and, when possible, shall be returned with the patient to the sending facility (see pg.16 ch.
-C of the EMS/DNR Program booklet).
+- (5) If a copy of the EMS/DNR Order or MOLST form is available to EMS providers, it should be attached to the official copy of the patient care report that is retained by the EMS service. - (6) A vinyl bracelet with insert or metal emblem (bracelet or necklace) shall be left where found on the patient.
+Bracelets or metal emblems shall not be removed without the permission of the patient or the patient's authorized decision maker and, when possible, shall be returned with the patient to the sending facility.